 Given my life experience, as far as I am concerned if I leave anything out, I’m tempting humanity to take it from me.
 Which also happens to be part of the reason why I never wear jewelry.
 DMX said it best:

-Who you really think give a fuck how much your watch cost? (mm-hmm)
+Who you really think give a freak how much your watch cost? (mm-hmm)

 How much your watch cost?
 You bout to get your watch lost (aight)

 If you flashin it, you must not want it

 See I freak with real niggaz that done it